江城子·天涯流落思无穷(别徐州)A Traveller of the World, a Seeker for the Soul

 Appreciation:

-This is a farewell lyric, a ci song written upon leaving Xuzhou to Huzhou after Su Shi was appointed to be the governor of Huzhou.
-Only 23 months in Xuzhou, Governor Su had already established himself as a father-like figure loved by the locals, even freshly remembered today among the Xuzhou people.
+This is a farewell lyric, a ci song composed upon leaving Xuzhou for Huzhou after Su Shi was appointed governor of Huzhou.
+In only 23 months in Xuzhou, Governor Su had already established himself as a father-like figure loved by the locals, a memory still fresh among the Xuzhou people.
 Every school child knows him through his poems listed in their textbooks.
-For a thousand years, no other governor or mayor ever passed him in the minds of Xuzhou people.
-He led the people building levees ( The Su Levees) and the Yellow Tower against flood, opening coal mines for the winter, and restoring the local iron metallurgical industry, and many more.
-Plus he has left some famous calligraphy and three hundred poems there and this one probably the last one composed before arriving at his new post in Huzhou.
+For a thousand years, no other governor or mayor has surpassed him in the minds of Xuzhou people.
+He led the people in building levees (the Su Levees) and the Yellow Tower to combat floods, opened coal mines for the winter, and restored the local iron metallurgical industry, among many other achievements.
+He also left behind some famous calligraphy and three hundred poems, and this one is probably the last he composed before arriving at his new post in Huzhou.

-At the age of 42, Su Shi and his followers were called ‘the Old Party’ or ‘Yuanyou Party’, a name to define against ‘The New Party’.
-The New Party were in the peak of enacting their New Laws at this time.
-Being disfavoured by the Throne, Su Shi chose to be dispatched from the Court to help with some hand-on work on regional administration.
-And it turned out he quite enjoyed his stay in Xuzhou though his political ambition for the Song still remained as a hard knot, hence the human inquiry: “How much spring is left me?
+At the age of 42, Su Shi and his followers were known as ‘the Old Party’ or ‘Yuanyou Party’, a name defined against ‘The New Party’.
+The New Party was at the peak of implementing the New Law at this time.
+Disfavoured by the Throne, Su Shi chose to be dispatched from the Court to take on hands-on work in regional administration.
+He quite enjoyed his stay in Xuzhou, though his political ambition for the Song remained a hard knot, hence the human inquiry: “How much spring is left me?
 I ask East God.”
-Indeed, Su Shi, with his temples thinning by the year, aspired going back to the Court with his followers to bring things back to order for a stronger and greater Song.
-Instead, he was dispatched, travelling north and south, even as far away as Hainan Island, footing the biggest map ever in the entire history of civil servants dispatchment of the Song Dynasty.
-Yet, his life was intensely lived with vigour and passion shared by everyone around him.
+Indeed, Su Shi, with his temples thinning by the year, aspired to return to the Court with his followers to bring things back to order for a stronger and greater Song.
+Instead, he was dispatched, travelling north and south, even as far away as Hainan Island, footing the biggest map ever in the entire history of civil servants’ dispatchment in the Song Dynasty.
+Yet his life was intensely lived with vigour and passion shared by everyone around him.
 And his artistic vibes have become ever more vibrant over a thousand years.

 Reference: